nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 Until now.

+Now I have a whole house I can do what I want to with.
+Well, not whatever I want, but close to it.

-Tools
+## Starter Tools

-Skills
+## Skills

-What I like to build
+## What I like to build

-First Project
+## First Project

-Practice makes Confidence
+## Practice makes Confidence